 Here you are, standing at a crossroads you never dreamed you’d be standing.
-You betrayed your spouse, your best friend, the mother of your children.
-You took a knife and, with your own bare hands, plunged it into her heart.
+You betrayed your wife, your best friend, and the mother of your children.
 Standing in your living room, you pulled the pin and dropped the grenade, blowing up everyone and everything you’ve ever loved.

 You slept with (and maybe even thought you loved) the enemy.
 Now everyone is left to pick up the pieces.

-Can your marriage be restored after your infidelity?
+Can you save your marriage after your infidelity?

 After Matt’s affair, I didn’t know if I would physically, mentally, or emotionally survive.
 There were days it took every ounce of my energy just to breathe.
 I even had an emotional breakdown, but through it all there was a still small voice that whispered, Maybe.
 Just maybe we can make it through this.